UXVirtual/aframe-workshop/README.md

     Where `PATH_TO_OBJ` is the path to your obj file to convert, and `OUTPUT_PATH` is the path where the converted drc file will be written.

+### Optimising Images

+*   Run the following command:

+    ```
+    npm run imagemin PATH_TO_IMAGES OUTPUT_PATH
+    ```

+    where `PATH_TO_IMAGES` is the path to the image or images you wish to convert e.g. `images/*.{jpg,png}` and `OUTPUT_PATH` is the output folder you wish to save the converted images to (images will be saved with the same source filenames)

+### Optimising Models

+*   Models should be compressed using gzip.
+Your web server and client should automatically pass and accept the correct headers to decode the gzipped model.
+Use the following command

+    ```
+    gzip PATH_TO_MODEL
+    ```

+    This will remove the source model and place a `.gz` file in its place.
+Reference this compressed `.gz` file in your code instead of the original model.